All Articles

 (Full-Length Play, Dramatic Comedy / 4w)

 A powerful and touching tale of immigration, family and sacrifice.
 Hard-working Daphne left her two young daughters in Jamaica for six years to create a better life for them in America.
 Now, 30 years later, proud and private, Daphne is relying on church and her nearby dutiful daughter to face a health crisis.
-But the arrival of feisty activist Claudette stirs up family ghosts and the burning desire for unconditional love.
+But the arrival of feisty activist Claudette stirs up family ghosts and the burning desire for unconditional love in this poignant drama about generational trauma.

 In the Heights by Lin-Manuel Miranda and Quiara Alegría Hudes (US/UK)

-tells the universal story of a vibrant community in New York’s Washington Heights neighborhood — a place where the coffee from the corner bodega is light and sweet, the windows are always open and the breeze carries the rhythm of three generations of music.
-It’s a community on the brink of change, full of hopes, dreams and pressures, where the biggest struggles can be deciding which traditions you take with you, and which ones you leave behind.
-In the Heights won four 2008 Tony Awards, including the top prize as Best Musical.
+This Tony Award-winning musical tells the universal story of a vibrant community in New York’s Washington Heights neighborhood – a place where the coffee from the corner bodega is light and sweet, the windows are always open and the breeze carries the rhythm of three generations of music.
+It’s a community on the brink of change, full of hopes, dreams and pressures, where the biggest struggles can be deciding which traditions you take with you and which ones you leave behind.
+The women in this neighborhood are the heart of the show, from the neighborhood’s beloved Abuela Claudia – a grandmother to all who live nearby – to the gorgeous group of gossips at Daniela’s salon to the community-treasured Stanford student Nina Rosario, home for the summer from her studies.

 Laughs in Spanish by Alexis Scheer (US/UK)